 Making photographs and writing about them here isn’t something I have to do.
 It’s something I get to do.
 I’m lucky enough to have the time, freedom, and physical ability to do so.

 If you do too, don’t waste it.
 Go out and catch that colour.
-If you think you’re interested in doing so on Ultramax 400, you can learn more about it in this review, or pick some up from Amazon, eBay, or Analogue Wonderland.
+If you think you’re interested in doing so on Ultramax 400, you can learn more about it in this review, or pick some up from Amazon, from B&H Photo, or from Analogue Wonderland.

 Or maybe it’s all too gaudy and you prefer black and white.
 That’s cool too.
 Either way, go #shootfilmmakesomething. 🙂